devexample/sales-node/README.md

 # Sales example for MEAN
+## How to install?
-You'll need to do a "npm install" to run this project
+This application is bluided in Node JS 4+, before to run the application you will need to do a "npm install" to install all dependencies